 A Lifelong Engagement

-From a very young age Shri Mataji was actively engaged with the world around her.
-As a little girl she took responsibility for the household when her parents were involved in the struggle for Indian independence, and in her teenage years, she, too, joined that movement.
-She cared for her family, but her concern was not limited to the family circle.
+From a very young age, Shri Mataji actively engaged the world around her.
+As a little girl she took responsibility for the household while her parents were involved in the struggle for Indian independence.
+In her teenage years, she, too, joined that movement.
+She cared for her family, but her concern was not limited to the familial circle.
 It is an expression in India that for a generous person, “the whole world is his family.”

-Her spiritual insight and understanding was recognized at an early age by Mahatma Gandhi, who used to consult with her about the daily prayers in his ashram.
-Her schoolmates looked to her for advice and support, and in college she led her peers in the ‘Quit India Movement'.
-When as a young woman she was married and started a family, she continued to have an uplifting effect on those around her.
+Her spiritual insight and understanding were recognized at an early age by Mahatma Gandhi.
+He would often consult her about the daily prayers in his ashram.
+Her schoolmates looked to her for advice and support as well, and in college, she led her peers in the ‘Quit India Movement'.
+When she married and started a family as a young woman, she continued to have an uplifting effect on those around her.

 Explore this Section